nicolem321/RaySAttack/README.md

 Important Note: The code in this repository has the original root code from https://github.com/MetaMain/ViTRobust, modifications were made mainly in RayS.ipynb and generateImage.py

+The deliverable and report of this project can be viewed through this link: https://docs.google.com/document/d/1QedHofmJKbkmXQf3irBg7kKqQDHEs2Sl3OsJ5TURrZk/edit

 # Step by Step Guide

 1. Install the packages listed in the Software Installation Section